th-koeln-intia/ip-sprachassistent-team3/docs/instructions.md

  ![PI1](../assets/raspberry1.png)

  After flashing your SD card, you should see two partitions, one of which is named boot.
-Create a file called ssh to enable ssh daemon on boot.
+Note that you might have to etract and reinsert the SD card in case the part Create a file called ssh to enable ssh daemon on boot.

  ```shell
 cd /media/<yourname>/boot/ # change directory to boot partition